Mortgage Life Insurance in Canada

 What is Mortgage Life Insurance?

 You have likely heard of a mortgage and life insurance as two separate things.
 But, have you heard of mortgage life insurance?
 Mortgage life insurance is a type of coverage you can purchase from an insurance or mortgage company.
+You can also learn how to use a life insurance calculator to always be one step ahead.

 It is an insurance policy that will make sure your mortgage is paid in the event of your death.
 People purchase mortgage life insurance so their families can stay in their homes.
 Otherwise, they would have to worry about mortgage payments.
+Also, it’s worth checking out the best health insurance out there.

 Most Canadians require a mortgage to pay for their home.
 Applying for mortgage life insurance is thus typically done when applying for a mortgage.
-The financial institution you get your mortgage from can add-on mortgage life insurance to your mortgage payments.
+The financial institution you get your mortgage from can add on mortgage life insurance to your mortgage payments.

 As your mortgage life insurance is tied to your mortgage, once your mortgage is paid, your mortgage life insurance is finished.
 One of the biggest issues people have with mortgage insurance is that as your mortgage balance lowers, your insurance premiums do not.